Bag Film Breakup of Droplets in Uniform Airflows: Breakup of bag films

-Figures~\ref{fig:ux_pdf_evolution} and \ref{fig:ur_pdf_evolution} show the instantaneous distribution of fragment axial and radial speeds $u_x$ and $u_r \equiv \sqrt{u_y^2 + u_z^2}$ as functions of their sizes.
+Figures~\ref{fig:ux_pdf_evolution} and \ref{fig:ur_pdf_evolution} show the instantaneous distribution of fragment axial and radial speeds $u_x$ and $u_r \equiv \sqrt{u_y^2 + u_z^2}$ as functions of their sizes, with the ensemble-wide variations of velocity components in each averaging bin shown in error bars.
 It can be seen that the speed of well-resolved fragments satisfying $d \geq 8\Delta_{\rm sig}$ remains close to a constant value without significant variations.
 While the statistics of smaller fragments with $d \leq 8\Delta_{\rm sig}$ are not fully numerically converged, they do show considerably larger variation around the binned average value in qualitative agreement with the experimental results of \cite{guildenbecher2017characterization}.
-Interestingly, we observe peaks around $d/R_0 = 10^{-2}$ in the distributions of both $u_x$ and $u_r$, whose location does not appear to vary with time.
-Moreover, fig.~\ref{fig:ux_pdf_evolution} suggests that the average axial speed $u_x$ of smaller fragments with $d \leq 8\Delta_{\rm sig}$ increases over time, whereas the radial speed $u_r$ does not show similar increasing trend in fig.~\ref{fig:ur_pdf_evolution}.
-This is most likely because the smaller fragments are generated earlier and therefore are exposed to the airflow for much longer periods of time compared with larger fragments; together with their smaller mass, this means that they are much more easily accelerated by the axial airflow, hence the continuous increase in their $u_x$ values.
+Interestingly, we observe peaks around $d/d_0 = 5 \times 10^{-3}$ in the distributions of both $u_x$ and $u_r$, whose location does not appear to vary with time.
+Moreover, despite the presence of velocity variations, fig.~\ref{fig:ux_pdf_evolution} suggests that the average axial speed $u_x$ of smaller fragments with $d \leq 8\Delta_{\rm sig}$ increases over time, whereas the radial speed $u_r$ does not show similar increasing trend in fig.~\ref{fig:ur_pdf_evolution}.
+This is most likely because the smaller fragments are generated earlier and therefore are exposed to the airflow for much longer periods of time compared with larger fragments; together with their smaller mass, this means that they are much more easily accelerated by the axial velocity component of the airflow, hence the continuous increase in their $u_x$ values.
 On the other hand, $u_r$ does not increase significantly over time, likely because the airflow in the wake region does not have a large radial velocity component that can accelerate bag fragments as they migrate downstream.